liqingwen98/evo2/README.md

 ### Prerequisites

-Before installing Evo 2, ensure you have:
+Evo 2 requires the following prerequisites.
+Evo 2 uses the Vortex, see the [Vortex github](https://github.com/Zymrael/vortex) for details and alternative installations

 - Python >= 3.10, < 3.13
-- CUDA version of PyTorch >= 2.5.0, =<2.6.1 installed
+- CUDA version of PyTorch >= 2.5.0, =<2.7.0
-- [transformer_engine[pytorch]](https://docs.nvidia.com/deeplearning/transformer-engine-releases/release-1.13/user-guide/installation.html) == 1.13.0, which requires the follow prerequisites
+- [transformer_engine[pytorch]](https://docs.nvidia.com/deeplearning/transformer-engine-releases/release-1.13/user-guide/installation.html) == 1.13.0, which requires the following
   - Linux x86_64
   - CUDA 12.0
   - NVIDIA Driver supporting CUDA 12.0 or later
   - cuDNN 8.1 or later
   - NVIDIA GPU with compute capability ≥8.9

+### Installation

+To get started with Evo 2, install from pip or from github.
+We recommend using a conda environment to easily install the prerequisites.

 To install the prerequisites: